randymarsh77/SwiftModuleSample/README.md

 # SwiftModuleSample
 A sample Xcode workspace to develop Swift executable targets that link against pure Swift modules.

+## Disclaimer

+This might be out of date and unnecessary. `swift build` and `swift package generate-xcodeproj` go a long way these days.

 ## Intention

 Create a simple project configuration to enable developing a module in parallel with other targets.
 Everything in Swift.